allcentury/hyde/_posts/2016-11-21-vim-timeout.md

 >[timeout and ttimeout] - These two options together determine the behavior when part of a mapped key sequence or keyboard code has been received

 Most importantly it states in the next paragraph that vim waits 1 second for another character to arrive before it will default to the lesser mapping.
-So in my case I never had another hotkey mapped to `f` before but now that I have `f` and `fa` vim is waiting to see that once I hit `f` will I also hit `fa`?
+So in my case I never had another hotkey mapped to `f` before but now that I have `f` and `fa` vim is waiting to see that once I hit `f` will I also hit `a`?

-You're probably wondering if there is a way to turn off this `timeout` and sure enough there is:
+You're probably wondering if there is a way to turn off the `timeout` and sure enough there is:

 ```
 :set notimeout
 :set nottimeout
 ```

 I suggest going through `:map` and seeing if you could benefit from adjusting your timeout based on your own key mappings.
-Now you need to figure out what you're going to do with all those free seconds I just gave you back...
+Now you need to figure out what you're going to do with all those free seconds I just gave you back - hopefully you're in the giving spirit as we are just a few weeks away from [code.org's hour of code](https://hourofcode.com/us).
+I volunteered last year and it was a blast, I hope you do the same!